 You probably know this by now, but Dux-Soup can automate much more than sending connection requests.
 Learn more about how to scale lead generation with LinkedIn’s ‘100 connection per week limit’ by watching our recent webinar recording.

-Do you have any questions, comments or suggestions?
-We’d love to hear them so send them over to email@example.com and we’ll respond straight away!
+If you have any questions, comments or suggestions, then we’d love to hear them.
+Send them over to firstname.lastname@example.org and we’ll respond straight away!